kevinolega/callcentertrainingtips/start.md

 It's a printable, digital copy.
 Mobile ebook now available.

-**Budget Version** is Php 299 and comes with:
+**Budget Version** is Php 199 and comes with:
-- 14 days of email lessons and activities
-- One hour of phone coaching and lessons.
+- Book
 - unlimited chat support.

-**Sulit Version** is Php 499 and comes with:
+**Sulit Version** is Php 399 and comes with:
-- 30 days of email lessons and activities
+- Online lessons and activities
 - How to Pass Call Center Training
+- One hour of phone coaching and lessons
+- unlimited chat support.

+**VIP Version** is Php 499 and comes with:
+- Additional online lessons and activities
 - Three hours of phone coaching and lessons
-- unlimited chat support.

-**VIP Version** is Php 999 and comes with:
-- 30 days of email lessons and activities
-- Five hours of phone coaching and lessons
 - Guaranteed Job Assistance
 - Resume Assistance
 - How to Pass Call Center Training